greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 When a Greenplum Database external table is defined with the `gpfdists` protocol to use SSL security, this parameter controls whether SSL certificate authentication is enabled.
 The default is `true`, SSL authentication is enabled when Greenplum Database communicates with the `gpfdist` utility to either read data from or write data to an external data source.

-The value `false` disables SSL certificate authentication.
+The value `false` deactivates SSL certificate authentication.
 These SSL exceptions are ignored:

 -   The self-signed SSL certificate that is used by `gpfdist` is not trusted by Greenplum Database.
 -   The host name contained in the SSL certificate does not match the host name that is running `gpfdist`.

-You can set the value to `false` to disable authentication when testing the communication between the Greenplum Database external table and the `gpfdist` utility that is serving the external data.
+You can set the value to `false` to deactivate authentication when testing the communication between the Greenplum Database external table and the `gpfdist` utility that is serving the external data.

-**Warning:** Disabling SSL certificate authentication exposes a security risk by not validating the `gpfdists` SSL certificate.
+**Warning:** Deactivating SSL certificate authentication exposes a security risk by not validating the `gpfdists` SSL certificate.

 For information about the `gpfdists` protocol, see [gpfdists:// Protocol](../../admin_guide/external/g-gpfdists-protocol.html).
 For information about running the `gpfdist` utility, see [gpfdist](../../utility_guide/ref/gpfdist.html).